 This class implements the Loader protocol in a standard way for querying cursors, building on AsyncTaskLoader to perform the cursor query on a background thread so that it does not block the application’s UI.

-The CursorAdapter helped by efficiently clearing the reference to the Cursor that it held, so that the responsibility didn’t lay on the developer.
+The CursorAdapter helped by efficiently clearing the reference to the Cursor that it held, so the responsibility didn’t fall on the developer.

 When ListView was replaced by RecyclerView, it came with a different type of Adapter with no CursorAdapter implementation.
-After being inspired by a StackOverflow answer to see how a CursorAdapter could be used as the underlying data source of a RecyclerView.Adapter class.
-Once I had it working, I quickly abstracted the idea into a library, which you can find complete with samples on Github.
-The README there will explain how to include this library and how to get started using CursorAdapter again with your RecyclerView!
+After being inspired by a StackOverflow answer to see how a CursorAdapter could be used as the underlying data source of a RecyclerView.Adapter class, I quickly abstracted the idea into a library.
+You can find this library with samples on GitHub.
+The README there will explain how to include this library in your project and get started using the CursorAdapter with your RecyclerView!